-- a capital gain or capital loss from a foreign source question 18 Capital gains deals with these amounts - a lump sum payment of your foreign pension that relates to an earlier year - read Lump sum payments in arrears at question 24 - payments you received on termination of your employment in a foreign country where the payments were exempt from income tax under the law of the foreign country and you received the payments within 12 months of the termination - question 4 Employment termination payments deals with these amounts.
+- a capital gain or capital loss from a foreign source question 18 Capital gains deals with these amounts.
+The amount of any foreign income tax offset you calculate under part H may include amounts of foreign tax paid in respect of a capital gain from a foreign source - a lump sum payment of your foreign pension that relates to an earlier year - read Lump sum payments in arrears at question 24.
+If your arrears amount is exempt from tax then it will be shown at part B - payments you received on termination of your employment in a foreign country where the payments were exempt from income tax under the law of the foreign country and you received the payments within 12 months of the termination - question 4 Employment termination payments deals with these amounts.